younanzhao/younanzhao.github.io/README.md

 For both the in-bag and out-of-bag predictions, the $$R^2$$ and RMSE metrics are calculated using the r2rmse() function.

-Here is an excerpt of the data:
+Here is an excerpt of the code:

 ```python
 from sklearn.ensemble import RandomForestRegressor